Airport lounge: Amenities

 Besides offering more comfortable seating, lounges usually provide complimentary alcoholic and non-alcoholic beverages, and light snacks such as fruit, cheese, soup, pastries and breakfast items.
 In the United States and Canada, nearly all domestic lounges offer an open bar for domestic beer, house wine and well liquor.
 In the United States, premium beverages such as imported beer, top-shelf liquor, high end wines and champagne are often available for purchase.
 In U.S. states where open bars are prohibited by law, non-premium beverages may be sold at a token rate (e.g. $1 per drink).

 Other amenities typically include flight information monitors, televisions, newspapers, and magazines, plus business centers with desks, internet workstations, telephones, photocopiers and fax services.
 Complimentary wireless Internet access for patrons is also common.

-In Asia, Europe and the Middle East, lounges (especially those for first class passengers) can be quite luxurious, offering an extensive premium open bar, full hot and cold buffet meals, cigar rooms, spa and massage services, fitness centers, private cabanas, nap suites and showers.
+In Asia, Europe and the Middle East, lounges (especially those for first class passengers) can be quite luxurious, offering an extensive premium open bar, full hot and cold buffet meals, cigar rooms, spa and massage services, fitness centers, prayer rooms, private cabanas, nap suites and showers.

 Some lounges have pool tables as amenities.
 Additionally, there are wireless charging stations in lounges, at some airports in London, installed by Nokia.

 Lounges in other modes of transport

-Facilities similar to airport lounges can be found in large train stations (such as Amtrak's ClubAcela lounges or the DB Lounge), mainly for first-class inter-city rail or night train passengers.
+Facilities similar to airport lounges can be found in large train stations (such as Amtrak's ClubAcela lounges or the DB Lounge offered by Deutsche Bahn), mainly for first-class inter-city rail, high-speed rail or night train passengers.
+In the case of Frankfurt Airport and Frankfurt Airport long-distance station both the airport and the train station serving it have lounges for their respective premium passengers.
+Given that DB and Lufthansa offer combined air-rail alliance tickets, it is possible for the same ticket to qualify for lounge access in both.